-SNACK ATTACK! this first rattle snack here was actually dead and laid out in in the entrance of a decayed building we crept into one chilly night.
+SNACK ATTACK! this first rattle snack here was actually dead and laid out in in the entrance this building we crept into one chilly night.
 Later on it became obvious that under the floorboards was a large pit of rattlers.
-Just down the road we spent Christmas Eve in the Chillicothe Volunteer Fire Station, Thanks guys.
+Thank yous to the guys Just down the road for letting us spend Christmas Eve in the Chillicothe Volunteer Fire Station.

 These two guys got dibs on the on the spot up under a bridge, out of the wind.
 Again, Graeme and I came within about 2 feet of them before catching their outline in the dim light.
 When it's so cold they don't bother to rattle, or even move away.

 Though the worst of winter hit further north, we were in the middle of nowhere on HW 287 when a 3 day ice storm blew in.
 These Silo's above are where we took refuge for those few days and mastered our throat singing skill set.
 The following photos are what the world looked like on that first sunny morning.

 The winter had delayed us from the 13 mile average to a point of 20 and 30 mile days for the last couple weeks -- too reminisant of the last Vipassana sit.
 On the homeward stretch we got a call from an organizer at the center, They needed more servers for the overflowing set of students that would be sitting.
 So we took the call and picked up another few miles each day to arrive early and help prepare.
 It was my first time serving a sit, I will write more about the experience when I have a moment, but all in all it was great.

 Stephanie and Graeme, Dhamma Siri's most focused bell ringers.

 ..This is your (unfocused) mind on Vipassana meditation..